 Orson Scott Card

-According to the chairman emeritus of NOM’s board, Robert George, the Mormon Church is represented by Orson Scott Card, who is an author and columnist with the Mormon Times.
+According to the chairman emeritus of NOM’s board, Robert George, Orson Scott Card came aboard in order to represent the Mormon Church

 Card has advocated against homosexuality in harshest language possible.
 Some of Card's worst documented quotes, via GLAAD:

 -- Suggests married heterosexuals should work to overthrow a government that has marriage equality: "If America becomes a place where our children are taken from us by law and forced to attend schools where they are taught that cohabitation is as good as marriage, that motherhood doesn't require a husband or father, and that homosexuality is as valid a choice as heterosexuality for their future lives, then why in the world should married people continue to accept the authority of such a government?
 What these dictator-judges do not seem to understand is that their authority extends only as far as people choose to obey them.
 How long before married people answer the dictators thus: Regardless of law, marriage has only one definition, and any government that attempts to change it is my mortal enemy.
 I will act to destroy that government and bring it down, so it can be replaced with a government that will respect and support marriage, and help me raise my children in a society where they will expect to marry in their turn."

 -- Says gay people's marriages "strike a death blow" against straight people's unions: "So if my friends insist on calling what they do "marriage," they are not turning their relationship into what my wife and I have created, because no court has the power to change what their relationship actually is.
 Instead they are attempting to strike a death blow against the well-earned protected status of our, and every other, real marriage.
 They steal from me what I treasure most, and gain for themselves nothing at all.
 They won't be married.
 They'll just be playing dress-up in their parents' clothes."